 This is my first season coaching in the Irish Premier League and while it is an absolute privilege to be entrusted with such a task, we have been unfortunate to get off to a bad start.
 We just played our seventh league game earlier and came away with a loss.
 One win, in seven games.

 Not quite according to the plans that I set.
-I spent my summer making all plans, constantly thinking about what we could use to our strengths and what weaknesses we had that we needed to overcome.
+I spent all my summer making plans and constantly thinking about what we could use to our strengths and what weaknesses we had that we needed to overcome.
 I drew plays, took notes, asked questions and watched game film.
 I knew the team and the players as I had been the assistant coach with the program for the past three years.

 Even though I learned a lot in those three years, it is still a different ball game when you are the head coach.
-All of a sudden, you are the person that is entirely responsible with the basketball program and all that goes with it.
-A lot more involved than what I had originally anticipated.
+All of a sudden, you are the person who’s entirely responsible with the basketball program and all that goes with it.
+A lot more is involved than what you had originally anticipated.

 That is what champions do.
 They commit to a cause, work on it and are patient as it develops into something bigger that stands the test of time.
 I’m not delusional, maybe just occasionally, but seriously, I’m not that naive to think that I was going to come in, wave my magic wand and everything would be perfect.